Getting Started

 With dictionaries installed, open Yomitan settings and import settings using this file.

 Yomitan lookups should now function.
 Hold shift for bilingual lookups, and alt-shift for monolingual.
-To set up Anki, refer to other guides, such as Moes Way.
+To set up Anki, refer to other guides, such as Moes Way or the Official Guide.